Riizade/Homebrew-Garbage/rules.md

 Tasks
 =====
 Most challenges in the game can be represented as "tasks".
-Tasks represent your character attempting to overcome an obstacle by using their skills and attributes.
+Tasks represent your character attempting to overcome an obstacle by using their skills.

 Task difficulties:
 -----